 In other words….eating carbs creates bloating.
 Getting rid of carbs gets rid of bloating.

-We typically see huge improvement in bloating through the belly area and extremities like the ankles and wrists with an initially big loss of weight.
+We typically see a huge improvement in bloating through the belly area and extremities like the ankles and wrists with an initially big loss of weight.

 SUPERPOWER 2: Rapid belly fat and visceral weight loss